danieledapo/danieledapo.github.io/content/post/category-theory.md

 data Zero
 ```

-In Haskell it's possible to define a type without any value constructors which
+In Haskell it's possible to define a type without any value constructors.
+This
-actually means that we can never create any value of this type.
-This is also
+means that we can never create any value of this type.
+This is also known as the
-known as the `Void` type (which is not the same as `void` in c/c++).
-In C++ zero
+`Void` type (which is not the same as `void` in c/c++).
+In C++ a type isomorphic
-can be defined in terms of a class with a private constructor.
+to zero can be defined in terms of a class with a private constructor.

 Note how Zero is the identity for Sum as well as One is for Product.
 Also note
 how any Product with Zero ends up in no ways of building that type.